 If you want a few more functions and a bigger screen with more data, another few quid gets you this CatEye model.
 You get a stopwatch as well as a clock, and it'll attempt to work out how many calories you've burned.
 That's really only useful for comparing the amount of work you've done between rides; don't hit McDonald's hard just because it says you'd burned off the equivalent of three Big Macs.

-For just £16 this is one of the cheapest wireless computers we've found from a significant brand (though if you're really strapped, the B'Twin 120 is even cheaper at £12.99).
-It has a big display, and features include average and maximum speed, trip and total distance, clock, stopwatch and speed comparison against the average so far.
+For just £20 this is one of the cheaper wireless computers we've found from a significant brand (though if you're really strapped, the B'Twin 120 is even cheaper at £12.99).
+It has a big display, with a backlight, and features include average and maximum speed, trip and total distance, clock, stopwatch and speed comparison against the average so far.

 We've chosen a lot of CatEye computers in this selection because they're widely available, reliable and easy to use.
 The Velo Wireless is the company's cheapest wireless computer but gets solidly positive reviews.